-In 2018, the inflation rate experienced by households in expenditure decile 2 was consistently higher than that experienced by households in expenditure decile 9, with the difference between the two groups peaking at 0.5 percentage points in July 2018.
+In 2018, the inflation rate experienced by households in expenditure decile 2 was consistently at or slightly higher than that experienced by households in expenditure decile 9, with the difference between the two groups peaking at 0.1 percentage points in July 2018.
 This difference was driven by the housing, water, electricity, gas and other fuels category.
-In the first three months of 2019, the difference in inflation experienced by the two groups diminished.
+In the first three months of 2019, the difference in inflation experienced by the two groups reversed.

 Figure 5 shows the difference in the contributions to growth for the households in expenditure deciles 2 and 9.

 The figure shows that the housing, water, electricity, gas and other fuels, and food and non-alcoholic beverages categories were the main drivers for the difference in inflation rates for these two groups in 2018.
-The contribution of the different components of CPIH became more balanced at the beginning of 2019 and has resulted in minimal differences in the inflation experienced by the two groups.
+The difference in contributions from housing shrank in early 2019 while the difference from transport increased, leading to relatively higher inflation for high-income households.

 Figure 6 presents the expenditure share of each category of spending for the 2nd and 9th expenditure deciles for 2019 (January).

-Expenditure decile 9 households allocate twice as much expenditure as expenditure decile 2 on recreation and culture.
+Expenditure decile 9 households allocate nearly twice as large a proportion of expenditure as expenditure decile 2 on recreation and culture.
 Similar to the analysis by income deciles, households in expenditure decile 2 spend a larger proportion of their total expenditure on housing and food.

-It is interesting that the inflation rate for income decile 9 is higher than income decile 2, whereas expenditure decile 2’s inflation rate is higher than that of expenditure decile 9.
+It is interesting that in 2018 the average inflation rate for income decile 9 was higher than income decile 2, whereas expenditure decile 2’s average inflation rate was higher than that of expenditure decile 9.
 The reversal in the 12-month inflation trends between these two subgroups can be attributed to reversals in the expenditure share of fuels and lubricants within the transport category.

 Specifically, income decile 9 has always had a higher expenditure share for fuels and lubricants than income decile 2.
 In contrast, since 2014, expenditure decile 2 households’ expenditure share for fuels and lubricants has been higher than that of expenditure decile 9, with the magnitude of this difference consistently increasing over the remaining period.